-The power transmission network can move the power even to long distances until it reaches its whole scope, sometimes across the neighboring countries.
+The power transmission network can move power even long distances until it reaches its full scope, sometimes across neighboring countries.
 Once it arrives at the substation level, power transfer will be from the transmission to the distribution level.

-As it exits the substation level, it enters the wirings for distribution.
-Lastly, it arrives at the service location and steps down from distribution voltage to service voltage.
-The electric grids can vary in size.
-It can cover a single building, national power grids covering the whole country, or transnational grids transmitting power across countries.
+As it exits the substation level, it enters the wiring for distribution.
+Lastly, it arrives at the service location and moves from distribution to service voltage.
+Electric grids can vary in size.
+They can cover a single building, national power grids covering the whole country, or transnational grids transmitting power across countries.

-Thus, the electrical power grids play an important role in the economy of the United States.
-Electricity is crucial in every American's life, and the government invests money to protect it from threats.
-In this article, we will discuss the history of electric power grids and how vulnerable it is.
+Thus, electrical power grids are important in the United States economy.
+Electricity is crucial to every American's life, and the government invests money to protect it from threats.

 History of Electric Power Grid